JoshCodesPhysics/text_categorisation/README.md

 # Tfid Vectorizer
 - Word count per row and word frequency across whole dataset converted to vector, combined with vocabulary index vector
+- Training, validation and test datasets come pre-stratified and equally balanced from hugging face
 - Using english dataset so remove english "stop" (common, non-emotional) words
 - Convert everything to lowercase for consistency
 - Embed one and two-grams (word chunks).
 Two grams might be good for adjectivised emotions, like 'bitter despair'.